Team Penske: Can-Am Series

-Penske Racing entered a Lola T70 in the 1966 Can-Am Series for Mark Donohue, resulting in one win at Mosport.
-In 1967, Penske Racing entered two Lolas, one for Mark Donohue and one for George Follmer.
-1968 saw Penske switch to a McLaren M6, which had won the series in 1967.
-Donohue won one race that year in Can-Am at Bridgehampton.
-With the McLaren domination of the Can-Am, Penske switched back to Lola Cars for his 1969 Can-Am efforts, but only entered the car in one race at Mid-Ohio.
+Penske Racing entered a Lola T70 in the 1966 Can-Am Series for driver Mark Donohue, achieving one victory at Mosport.
+In 1967, Penske Racing fielded two Lola vehicles, driven by Mark Donohue and George Follmer respectively.
+In 1968, the team transitioned to the McLaren M6, the reigning series champion from 1967.
+That year, Donohue secured a win at Bridgehampton.
+Due to McLaren’s dominance in the Can-Am Series, Penske reverted to Lola cars for the 1969 season, although the team participated in only a single race at Mid-Ohio.

-From 1972 to 1974, Penske was Porsche's official partner in the CanAm Series.
-In late 1971, Penske and Mark Donohue helped to develop the turbocharged version of the Porsche 917.
-George Follmer won the series in 1972, and Donohue dominated CanAm in 1973 with the ultimate evolution of the 917, the 917/30.
-The rules were changed for 1974, and Penske raced only once this year.
+Between 1972 and 1974, Penske served as Porsche’s official partner in the Can-Am Series.
+In late 1971, Penske, in collaboration with Mark Donohue, contributed to the development of the turbocharged variant of the Porsche 917.
+George Follmer won the series in 1972, while Donohue achieved a dominant performance in 1973 with the advanced Porsche 917/30 model.
+Regulatory changes in 1974 limited Penske’s participation to a single race during that season.